AP-B-AI-ML-Ops/project-bazaaer/README.md

 # Project Explanation

-The goal of this project is to develop a machine learning model capable of interpreting sign language.
-I want to make i so the model and web server support batch processing, so you can make a word in sign language and the model will respond with an estimateof that word.
+The goal of this project is to develop a machine learning model capable of interpreting various images of animals.
+You go to the zoo and take lots of pictures, but forgot which animals you saw.
+Run the pictures through the web service and check the results!

 # Flows & Actions